klsoundarya/Tales-from-South-India/README.md

   - I will Expand the content with engaging blogs and articles sharing travel stories and tips.
   - Will add a dark mode toggle in the future to allow users to switch between a light and dark color scheme.
 This feature gives users the option to choose the mode that is more comfortable for them, especially in low-light environments or for those who prefer darker interfaces.

-### Accessability
+### Tools & Technologies Used

-- I have used semantic HTML elements like header, nav, main, body, footer, h1, p, strong, em, and a appropriately, which helps the readers to understand the technologies & structure of my content.
+- I have used semantic [HTML](https://en.wikipedia.org/wiki/HTML5) elements like header, nav, main, body, footer, h1, p, strong, em, and a appropriately, which helps the readers to understand the technologies & structure of my content.
 - Added high contrast text against the background color in many places, which improves readability for users with visual impairments.
 - Provided descriptive alt & aria label attributes for images, which is essential for users who rely on screen readers to understand the content of the images.
-- Focus styles are applied to interactive elements like links and buttons, making it easier for keyboard users to navigate your site.
+- Focus [CSS](https://en.wikipedia.org/wiki/CSS) styles are applied to interactive elements like links and buttons, making it easier for keyboard users to navigate your site.
 - Used media queries and responsive design principles to ensure that website is accessible on a variety of devices, including mobile phones and tablets.

-### User Stories

-#### First time User Goals

-- As a user, I want to learn about the culture, history, and tourist attractions of South India through the website.
-- As a user, I want to plan a trip to South India, including finding information on tourist spots, accommodations, and local cuisine.
-- As a user, I want to understand the format of the website and want to navigate the site easily.
-- As a user, I want the website to be user friendly, and want to open the site in various screen devices.

-#### Returning Site Users

-- As a returning user, I want to explore new articles, stories, or updates after the last visit.
-- As a returning user, I want to know information on travel tips, cultural insights, or updates on tourist attractions.
-- As a returning user, I want to continue to learn about the culture, history, and attractions of South India.
-- As a returning user, I want to engage with other users through comments, forums, or social media.

-#### Site Owner Goals

-- As a site owner, I want to Ensure all content is up-to-date and accurate, reflecting the latest information about South India's attractions, culture, and tourism.
-- As a site owner, I want to clearly communicate the website's purpose and goals to visitors, emphasizing its role as a resource for exploring South India's beauty, culture, and history.
-- As a site owner, I want the website to perform well, with fast loading times and efficient code, to enhance user satisfaction and engagement.
-- As a site owner, I want the website to be accessible and functional across various devices and screen sizes, providing a seamless user experience for all visitors.
-- As a site owner, I will regularly validate all the code to ensure compliance with web standards and best practices, reducing the risk of errors and improving overall site quality.
-- As a site owner, I will proactively identify and address any bugs or issues that may arise, when maintaining the website's functionality and reliability for users.
+- Included [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) for an enhanced responsive layout.
+- [GitHub](https://github.com) used for secure online code storage.
+- [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
+- [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
+- [Visual Studio Code](https://code.visualstudio.com/) used as a remote code editor.

 ### Design